-The letter "X" stands for Duty Cycle, whichis defined as the portion of the time a welding machine can weld continuously with its rated output current within a certain time cycle (10 minutes).
+The letter "X" stands for Duty Cycle, which is defined as the portion of the time a welding machine can weld continuously with its rated output current within a certain time cycle (10 minutes).
 The relation between the duty cycle "X" and the output welding current "I" is shown as the right figure.

-If the welding machine is overheating, the IGBT over-heat protection sensing will send a signal to the welding machine control unit to cut the output welding current OFF and the error code is displayed on the screen.
+signal to the welding machine control unit to cut the output welding current OFF and the error code is displayed on the screen.
 In that case, the machine should not be welding for 10~15 minutes to cool down with the fanrunning.
 When operating the machine again, the welding output current or the duty cycle should be reduced.